 Ambulance Locations: AAS units are strategically posted throughout the entire coverage area according to a sophisticated deployment plan.
 The ambulances move throughout the service area based upon changing call demand requirements.
 Our computer aided dispatch system directs the AAS dispatcher to relocate available units based upon a dynamic system status plan.
 This ensures optimal response time regardless of the location of the call or the time it comes in.

-Fleet: AAS operates a fleet of 12 Advanced Life Support (ALS) ambulances in the Cedar Rapids / Marion service area and 2 ALS ambulances in Buchanan County.
+Fleet: AAS operates a fleet of 15 Advanced Life Support (ALS) ambulances in the Cedar Rapids / Marion service area.
 In addition to our ALS units, AAS utilizes various support vehicles to provide the best medical care and transportation to all of our patients.
 To learn more about our support services vehicles, please visit